HuskyGT/RuntimeScripting/README.md

 # Usage
 ## Its recommended that you keep any script inside of your map project empty until you reload the script the script included in the map will be active
+## You must be in your map with no players to reload the script
 ### 1. Place the mod file into the BepInEx/plugins folder.
 ### 2. Start your game.
 ### 3. Navigate to your Gorilla Tag directory, then navigate to the BepInEx/Lua Scripting folder.